 speaker

 Heidi

 Thank you.
 We will take our next question.
-Your next question comes from the line of Oyea from Mizohome.
-Please go ahead, your line is open.
+Your next question comes from the line of Oyia from Mizuho.
+Please go ahead.
+Your line is open.

 speaker

-Thanks, yeah, thanks guys for taking your questions.
-Congrats on the solid quarter.
-So maybe first question, just help us understand the cadence of the growths to that as we go through the year.
+Thanks.
+Yeah, thanks, guys, for taking your questions.
+And congrats on the solid quarter.
+So maybe first question, just help us understand, you know, the cadence of the growth in that as we go through the year.
 Understandably, at the first half of the year, I think on the fourth quarter, you were expecting sort of maybe on the higher end of the 50s.
-Should we expect that to decline towards the middle and then towards the low end as we approach the end of the year?
-That's the first question.
-And the second question is, you know, one of your slides, I think it's like 12, where you showed a 4% growth in the topical branded product and in first quarter 2024 and then 6% in this quarter.
-You know, given that, you know, like Littama and xerive, cream, 0.3 and other products, Opsilur and stuff like that, and the market at least for the last four years.
-What is it that drove the significant market share?
-Thanks, Jane.
+Should we expect that to decline dramatically? towards the middle and then towards the low end as we approach the end of the year.
+So that's the first question.
+And the second question is, you know, in one of your slides, I think it's slide 12, where you showed a 4% growth in the topical branded product in first quarter 2024 and then 6% in this quarter.
+You know, given that, you know, like Ritama and Zareep Cream 0.3 and other products, Opsilor and stuff like that, been in the market at least for the last four years.
+What is it that drove this significant market share?
+Thanks, Cain.

+speaker